 Please click here to download our clinic brochure

 Our Services and Treatments

 The UCLA Insomnia Clinic provides behavioral treatments for insomnia that do not involve medications.
-Sleeping medications can be beneficial in a short term but can cause adverse effects and may not properly treat insomnia in a long term.
-For example, Cognitive Behavioral Therapy for Insomnia (CBT-I), a behavioral treatment, is the first-line treatment with the proven short-term and long-term efficacy as recommended by the American College of Physicians.
-Additionally, we have extensively studied Mindfulness-Based Behavioral Therapy for Insomnia (MBBT-I), and our research has shown that this behavioral treatment is also efficacious with a good patient acceptability (click the links above for more information on CBT-I and MBBT-I).
+Sleeping medications can be beneficial in the short term but can cause adverse effects and may not properly treat insomnia in the long term.
+For example, Cognitive Behavioral Therapy for Insomnia (CBT-I), a behavioral treatment, is the first-line treatment as recommended by the American College of Physicians with proven short- and long-term efficacy.
+Additionally, we have studied Mindfulness-Based Behavioral Therapy for Insomnia (MBBT-I), and our research shows that this behavioral treatment is also efficacious with a good patient acceptability (click the links above for more information on CBT-I and MBBT-I).

 Our clinic provides:

 - Initial evaluation by a physician with expertise in insomnia and psychiatric disorders

 - Cognitive Behavioral Therapy for Insomnia (CBT-I) by a clinical psychologist or a psychiatrist